AdamChaffee/Flint-Kriging-Project/README.md

 I decided to utilize several kriging methods using residential testing data in an attempt to identify potential regions of high lead leaching.
 I explored ordinary, simple, universal, and indicator kriging to obtain estimates of lead leaching levels throughout the city.
 Since the testing data also contained copper levels, I explored using copper as a covariate in co-kriging as well.

 ## Results
-After using leave-one-out cross validation on all kriging methods, co-kriging with copper produced the lowest residual sum of squares estimate due to the weak positive relationship between copper and lead.
+After using leave-one-out cross validation on all kriging methods, co-kriging with copper produced by far the lowest residual sum of squares estimate due to the weak positive relationship between copper and lead.
 When comparing the contour map to construction records, the areas of concern my map identified line up well with known lead-contaminated areas.
 No new areas of concern were identified.

 ## References
 Data obtained from: http://www.michigan.gov/flintwater/0,6092,7-345-76292_76294_76297---,00.html

 Article from Significance Magazine: http://onlinelibrary.wiley.com/doi/10.1111/j.1740-9713.2017.01016.x/full